sinedied/articles/articles/vscode/container-dev-env/container-dev-env.md

 ## What's next

 This article is only a brief overview of what's possible with these tools, and of course, you can push it way further if needed, like creating a dev environment using multiple containers for example.
-You can have a look a the documentation here for more advanced scenarios: [aka.ms/remote-dev-ext/advanced](https://aka.ms/remote-dev-ext/advanced)
+You can have a look at [the documentation for more advanced scenarios](https://code.visualstudio.com/remote/advancedcontainers/overview?WT.mc_id=javascript-14373-yolasors).

 Going further, you could still argue that you have to install VS Code with the remote extension and a Docker-compatible runtime to make this work.
 It's also possible to get rid of that, using for example [GitHub Codespace](https://github.com/features/codespaces) which makes use of the exact same tools and configuration to provide a cloud-based dev environment, accessible from any browser, without having to install anything (but a browser) on your machine.